From Grunts to Lexicons: Emergent Language from Cooperative Foraging: Experimental Setting

-This section provides an overview of how agents interact with their partners and the environment, and how they are trained.
-A formal description is also given in \autoref{appendix: learning_ppo}.
-As shown in \autoref{fig:agent_architecture}, each agent in our environment learns both to produce actions and to send discrete messages through a policy trained with PPO \cite{schulman2017proximal}.
+\textbf{Embodied Social Agents.} As shown in \autoref{fig:agent_architecture}, each agent in our environment learns both to produce actions and to send and receive discrete messages through a policy trained with PPO \cite{schulman2017proximal} (\autoref{appendix: learning_ppo}).
+For an experiment on unidirectional communication, see \autoref{appendix:unidirect}.
 We denote the overall policy of an agent as \(\psi = (\pi, \phi)\), where \(\pi\) is the action policy that selects an environment action, and \(\phi\) is the communication policy that selects a discrete message $\mathbf{m}^{(t)}$ to send.
 We formulate communication as a sequence of discrete messages.
 At each time step $t$, an agent is only allowed to send one discrete message, where each message is represented by a single integer \( \mathbf{m}^{(t)} \in \{0, 1, 2, 3\} \).
 This integer indexes into a lookup table of 4 learnable embeddings (each of dimension 16) in the receiving agent.
 Each agent maintains its own message lookup table, which is not shared.
 In other words, upon receiving a message \( \mathbf{m}^{(t)} \), the agent retrieves the corresponding message embedding from its own lookup table.
+We also report results for vocabulary sizes other than the default of 4 in \autoref{tab:vocab_comparison}.

 All agents share the same neural network architecture but are initialized with independent random parameters.
 At each time step, the agent receives three inputs: a partial grid observation $\mathbf{x}^{(t)}$, its own position $\mathbf{p}^{(t)}$, and the message $\mathbf{m}^{(t-1)}$ from its partner sent in the previous time step (see \autoref{fig:exchange_message}).
 Each input is encoded separately, using a multi-layer perceptron for the grid, a linear layer for the position, and a multilayer perceptron for the message.
 The encoded features are concatenated and passed into a long short-term memory network (LSTM) \cite{hochreiter1997long}, which maintains temporal information in a working memory and outputs a hidden state.
 This hidden state is used to produce three outputs: a distribution over actions, a distribution over messages, and a scalar value estimate used for computing the PPO advantage \cite{schulman2015high}.
 Both the action and the message are sampled from their respective probability distributions predicted by the agent.
 The message is used to index into the receiver agent’s lookup table, retrieving the corresponding embedding, which is then used by the communication policy \(\phi\) of the receiver agent to produce the message output for the current time step $t$.